jacopoM28/Phylogenetics-tools/README.md

 ## Set of Bash script which can be usefull during Phylogenetics analyses, making them quicker and easier

-> All the scripts work with oneliner fasta, use option -h to display
+> All the scripts work with oneliner fasta or newick, use option -h to display
 > help

   - #### Binary\_MSA\_recoder: